-While this headset is our top pick when it comes to wireless headsets, it scored a bit lower in the pack, tying with the Cloud Revolver S and the Artemis Spectrum.
+While this headset is our top pick when it comes to wireless headsets, it scored a bit lower in the pack, finishing slightly behind the Cloud Revolver S and the Artemis Spectrum.
 The Cloud Revolver S costs about the same and has slightly inferior audio quality, but does have superior microphone quality.
-The Artemis Spectrum is also a wireless headset, but it costs about $50 more and has inferior audio and microphone quality, though it is a tiny bit more comfortable than the Arctis 7.
+The Artemis Spectrum is also a wireless headset, but it costs about $50 more and has roughly the same audio and microphone quality, though it is a tiny bit more comfortable than the Arctis 7.

 To see which wired and wireless gaming headsets are really the best, we consulted a handful of long-time gamers, as well as pored over all the existing user reviews that we could find.
 We then had a pretty good idea of which headsets even had a shot at winning, then bought all the best and tested them head-to-head to find our winners.
 We divvied up our battery of tests into four weighted testing metrics, with the Arctis' results described below.